What is Asthma? Symptoms, causes, and prevention.

 Causes of Asthma.

-It is not clear why some people get asthma and others do not.
-The following are some causes of asthma.
+It is not clear why some people get it and others do not.
+The following are some causes of the illness.

 • Respiratory infections such as a cold.